Decide What’s Best for You

 Fireplace stone choices for your log cabin hearth vary widely and you need to consider several aspects as you make your selection.
-You can transform an ordinary space into a stunning, warm retreat using the texture and elegant beauty of stone.
-The stone you choose to use can be a dramatic and unique display of shadow lines, depth and texture for your log cabin decor.
+You can transform an ordinary space into a stunning, warm retreat using the texture and elegant beauty of the stone.
+The stone you choose to use can be a dramatic and unique display of shadow lines, depth, and texture for your log cabin decor.

-Artificial stone is a Portland cement based product made using special molds and high-quality, long-lasting permanent pigments.
+Artificial stone is a Portland cement-based product made using special molds and high-quality, long-lasting permanent pigments.
 Instead of stacking the stones as you would with natural rock, the artificial stone is essentially glued onto the wall using a cement stucco mixture that is rich in Portland cement.

 The most significant difference between real and manufactured stone is the weight.
 Manufactured stone can be 1/6 or 1/7 of the weight of natural stone – and this can add up to significant cost savings in transport and installation.